History

 The citizens outside of the city limits voted to form the Chillicothe Community Fire Protection District (CCFPD) in 2017.
 The CCFPD was approved by the Peoria County Board on April 28th, 2017.

 The CCFPD serves over 15,000 people and covers 106 square miles.
-These limits extend from the Illinois River to east of Rt.
-40, south to Detweiller Park and north to Hopewell Estates.
-We respond to:
+These limits extend from the Illinois River to the east of Rt.
+40, south to Detweiller Park, and north to Hopewell Estates.

 • Any Fire Situations